guardian/scribe/README.md

 **Please note:** There is a lot of missing documentation for Scribe and many of its plugins.
 We plan to improve this, however in the meantime we encourage you to look at the code.
 Scribe is very small in comparison to other libraries of its kind.

-For now, you can join us on IRC at [#scribejs] on freenode.
+You can join us on IRC at [#scribejs] on freenode, or via the [Google Group](https://groups.google.com/forum/#!forum/scribe-editor).

 [See an example][example].